Snowdrift.coop Community Guidelines

 If others express real hostility or any other violation of this Code of Conduct, such comments should be flagged.
 Do not respond publicly to Code-of-Conduct violations.

-If your comment is flagged, simply edit to address the concern and repost.
-If you feel a flagging is wrong or malicious, alert a moderator.
+If your comment is flagged or otherwise called out, edit your comment or otherwise aim to fix the problem on your end.
+If you need help or if you feel a flagging is wrong or malicious, alert a moderator.

 Respect others’ privacy